Skip to content

 Settings

-The mint's settings for this nut indicate the supported method-unit pairs for melting.
-They are part of the info response of the mint (NUT-06) which in this case reads
+The mint's settings for this NUT indicate the supported method-unit pairs for melting.
+They are part of the info response of the mint (NUT-06):

 {